Preheat oven to 350 degrees. Spray two baking sheets with cooking spray.

 Make sure the ricotta is fully drained and roasted red peppers and spinach are as dry as possible.

-Combine ricotta cheese, roasted red pepper, chopped spinach, minced garlic and egg in a mixing bowl.
+Combine ricotta cheese, roasted red pepper, chopped spinach and egg in a mixing bowl.

 Working one roll at a time, place a 1-2 tablespoons at the edge of an eggplant slice.
 Roll up and place, seam side down, in a baking dish coated with cooking spray.